ryt15/LetItRust/README.md

   But why?
 Very few job ads ask for Rust developers.
 So I wonder - has Rust become a religion only understood by some higher priests?
 If so, keep me out of it!
 At least until it has matured enough.
+- Rust is not object oriented.
+So instead of using object oriented terminalogy you have to learn strange terms like _Trait_ and _Cradle_.
+And "methods" are declared `impl`.
+- You can never get a straight answer if you ask about something in a Rust forum.
+  You always get a long explanation, usually with lots of links to the doc.
+In the rare situation someone presents a short and seemingly correct answer, it doesn't take long until someone else objects, saying the first answer is wrong or only applies in certain situations.

 # Rust Compiler Example
 ```rust